goschtl/zope/zope-story-website/trunk/src/index.rst

          |Repoze|_

          Repoze, a toolkit for integrating WSGI middleware with Zope.
-         In addition, a new web framework called Repoz.BFG has spun out of the Repoze project.
+         In addition, a new web framework called ``repoze.bfg`` has spun out of the Repoze project.

       .. container::
          :class: framework